 If you have younger kids, this won’t be a task that you can just toss at them and expect them to entertain themselves for hours.
 You will have to show them, and this could be a fun hobby to learn together.

 However, once your kids learn how to knit, then they can make lots of fun items.
 Here is a great starter kit for kids to learn to knit.

 Would you believe that my boys really appreciate the art of crochet?
 Their Nana was a very talented woman, and she specialized in crochet.

 For that reason, my kids really enjoy watching and trying to learn how to crochet.
 If you think your kids might be interested, this is a great resource to help them get started.

 I am a huge fan of cross-stitch.
 A friend of mine first introduced me to it when I was about 5 or 6 years old.

-So if you have a younger child, they make smaller cross-stitch projects that might work for them.
+If you have a younger child, they make smaller cross-stitch projects that might work for them.
 It is a great hobby for people of all ages, in my opinion.

 Chess is a classic board game that people have played for generations.
-It is a great game to teach your children how to play, because it could help them as they get older.
+It is a great game to teach your children how to play because it could help them as they get older.

 My kids love checkers.
 We have a bunch of different sets, and they play with them all.
 We have a rug set which is bigger.